 Aug.
 4, 1953 – The Repton Gin ginned a bale of cotton for Leon Jordan of Excel, Ala. that weighed 611 pounds and sold for 45 cents a pound.
 The Evergreen Gin ginned a bale for Fairview farmer Brown Hawkins that weighed 385 pounds.

 Aug.
 4, 1959 – In Evergreen Junior Baseball League action, the Yankees beat the Red Sox, 17-1.
 Scott Cook notched the win on the hill.
-Vernon Crosby and Don Hansen were belted for nine Yank base blows.
+Vernon Crosby and Don Hansen were belted for nine Yank base hits.
 Robert Rigsby and Claude Aaron was three-for-four and Scott Cook was one-for-two for the victors.
-Claude Johnson’s triple was the Red Sox’s only blow.
+Claude Johnson’s triple was the Red Sox’s only hit.

 Aug.
 4, 1961 – Barack Obama, the 44th President of the United States, was born in Honolulu, Hawaii.

 Aug.
 4, 1964 – Civil rights workers Michael Schwerner, Andrew Goodman and James Chaney were found dead in Mississippi after disappearing on June 21.

 Aug.
 4, 1964 – During the “Gulf of Tonkin Incident,” U.S. destroyers USS Maddox and USS Turner Joy reported coming under attack in the Gulf of Tonkin.

 Aug.
 4, 1967 - The U.S. Court of Military Appeals in Washington upheld the 1965 court-martial of Second Lieutenant Henry H. Howe, who had been sentenced to dismissal from the service and a year at hard labor for participating in an antiwar demonstration.